UIZE/UIZE-JavaScript-Framework/README.md

 - *test result retention* - after a test tree is run, all the instances created for running the test tree are retained, so the times taken and other information can be evaluated / analyzed afterwards - the data isn't all lost in some cryptic, text-based log file
 - *multi-instantiation* - because every test is a class, and every test run is an instance of a test class, an entire test suite can theoretically be multi-instantiated, and test suites like this that include asynchronous tests could even be multi-instantiated and run concurrently (at the very least, results from different runs can be compared from the different instances)

-For more information on the testing framework, consult the guide [[guides/javascript-testing-framework.html][JavaScript Testing Framework]].
+For more information on the testing framework, consult the guide [JavaScript Testing Framework](http://www.uize.com/guides/javascript-testing-framework.html).

 Templating System
 -----------------